grafana/croconf/README.md

 5. Too `string`-y:
     - you have to specify string IDs (e.g. CLI flag names, environment variable names, etc.) multiple times
     - a typo in only some of these these strings might go unnoticed for a long while or cause a panic
+6. Terrible error messages:
+	- users of a Go application don’t need to know Go implementation details like `strconv.ParseInt` or

 The impetus for croconf was [k6](https://github.com/k6io/k6)'s very complicated configuration.
 We have a lot of options and most options have _at least_ 5 hierarchical value sources: their default values, JSON config, exported `options` in the JS scripts, environment variables, and CLI flag values.
 Some options have more... :sob: